 Gingerbread hearts - A Traditional Heirloom

-Is Food Included in The Oktoberfest Tent Reservation
+Is Food Included in the Oktoberfest Tent Reservation?

 All the large and small tents at Oktoberfest are managed by different owners who open Oktoberfest reservations in spring(April or May at the latest).
 Previously, you had to pre-order a set tent menu or amount of food to reserve a table at Oktoberfest tents, and reservation was accepted based on what you ordered.
 After several requests, you are no longer tied to a specific.